 'Ah, there's Kendra - and Maria,'

-Kendra was the taller with wavy chestnut hair and blue eyes.
-Maria had a flawless skin, shapely figure, dark grey eyes and black hair that fell over her back in soft waves.
+Kendra was the taller with wavy chestnut hair.
+Maria's black fell over her back in waves.
 She was often called the butterfly of Green Haven, her father being the Mayor.

 'Oh - hi, Maria' Lincoln greeted, standing up straight